rrojan/ai-productathon/README.md

 - UI/UX for AI
 > - The most common UI to interface with AI is chat interfaces
-> - Other notable ways are through mobile apps, browser extensions, VSCode plugins, embedable chatbots, APIs, etc
+> - Other notable ways are through mediums like voice, user action recording, mobile apps, browser extensions, VSCode plugins, embedable chatbots, API-only, etc

 ## What we *are* doing
 - Building amazing products on top of existing solutions
 - Learning enough to adapt ourselves to this new turn in the market

 ## What we are *not* doing
 - Being AI Researchers / Scientists.
-We are engineers, we build stuff!
+We are engineers, we build stuff.
+We solve real problems, for real people.